chundley/hundley.dev/wedding/index.md

   </div>

   <div class="text-center mt-5 mb-5">
-  INVITE YOU TO JOIN THEM AT THE<br/>
+  INVITE YOU TO JOIN THEM IN THE<br/>
   CELEBRATION OF THEIR MARRIAGE
   </div>